yuegao04/docs/docs/setting/configuration.md

 ## Service Management

 - **Basic Settings**
-    - `Server Address`: The address for accessing Seal services, usually filled in when logging into Seal's UI for the first time.
+    - `Server Address`: The address for accessing Walrus server, usually filled in when logging into Walrus's UI for the first time.
-    - `Participate in Improvement Plan` Switch: Sends anonymous data to help Seal improve product quality and service.
+    - `Participate in Improvement Plan` Switch: Sends anonymous data to help Walrus improve product quality and service.
 You can enable or disable the improvement plan according to your wishes.
 - **Enhanced Management**
     - `OpenAI API Token`: The token required for calling the OpenAI API.

 ## Deployment Management

 - **Basic Settings**
-    - `Runtime Image`: The image used by Seal for service deployment.
+    - `Runtime Image`: The image used by Walrus for service deployment.
 - **Proxy Settings**
     - `HTTP_PROXY`: Provides a proxy address, proxying non-TLS HTTP outbound traffic.
-It applies to the service deployment execution environment, defaults to the same configuration as the Seal server.
+It applies to the service deployment execution environment, defaults to the same configuration as the Walrus server.
     - `HTTPS_PROXY`: Provides a proxy address, proxying TLS HTTP outbound traffic.
-It applies to the service deployment execution environment, defaults to the same configuration as the Seal server.
+It applies to the service deployment execution environment, defaults to the same configuration as the Walrus server.
     - `ALL_PROXY`: Provides a proxy address, proxying all outbound traffic.
-It applies to the service deployment execution environment, defaults to the same configuration as the Seal server.
+It applies to the service deployment execution environment, defaults to the same configuration as the Walrus server.
     - `NO_PROXY`: Does not proxy outbound traffic for matching domains and IPs.
 Separated by commas, supports CIDR and wildcard domain names, such as `10.0.0.0/8,*.example.com`.
-It applies to the service deployment execution environment, defaults to the same configuration as the Seal server.
+It applies to the service deployment execution environment, defaults to the same configuration as the Walrus server.

 ## Task Settings